 Summarize the clinical criteria used in the evaluation of anaphylaxis.

-Outline the importance of improving care coordination among the interprofessional team members to improve outcomes in patients with anaphylaxis.
+Outline the importance of improving care coordination among interprofessional team members to improve outcomes in patients with anaphylaxis.

 Anaphylaxis is a common medical emergency and a life-threatening acute hypersensitivity reaction.
-It can be defined as a rapidly evolving, generalized, multi-system, allergic reaction.
+It can be defined as a rapidly evolving, generalized, multi-system allergic reaction.
 Without treatment, anaphylaxis is often fatal due to its rapid progression to respiratory collapse.
-Historically speaking, anaphylactic reactions were categorized as IgE-mediated responses, while anaphylactoid reactions were categorized as IgE-independent events.
+Historically, anaphylactic reactions were categorized as IgE-mediated responses, while anaphylactoid reactions were categorized as IgE-independent events.
 Recently, these terms have been consolidated into a single diagnosis of anaphylaxis.
 Regardless of causation, the resultant clinical state and treatment for each reaction are identical; therefore, this unified terminology is currently the accepted vernacular.